Woolloongabba station construction update - February and March 2025

 • Platform construction and associated structures in the south cavern, north cavern and station box

-• Continued mass earthworks to fill the decline ramp leading down into the station box
+• Continued mass earthworks to fill the urban realm area around the new station and service building

 • Cutting and fixing steel reinforcement bars and mesh